DWarez/DWarez/README.md

 🔨 I mostly work with **Python** and machine learning related frameworks, but my heart will always prefer **C++**

-🐧 I'm a Linux enthusiast, even if nowadays I only use it inside Windows 😔
+🐧 I'm a Linux enthusiast, running on Ubuntu 20.04

 📧 I like to help students with their career path so feel free to contact me at ldwarezl@gmail.com if you are in need of help or you have any curiosities about what I study (or just to chat 😄)